-The claims are owned 100% by Eagle Plains with no underlying royalties or encumbrances.
+The project is 100% owned by Eagle Plains with a 2% NSR held by Eagle Royalties containing a 1% buy-back clause.
 Access is by all-weather road with a network of logging and historical roads and trails providing additional access to the individual mineral showings.

 - Encouraging exploration to date including multiple high-grade drill intercepts

 - Excellent infrastructure – road-accessible with nearby hydro and rail